Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 ##  News
+- **June 2026:** Congratulations to Xinhao on receiving the Florence Nightingale David Award for Insightful Statistical Application at the Florence Nightingale David Research Symposium!
 - **June 2026:** Congratulations to Xinhao on receiving the Morris J. Garber Award!
 - **June 2026:** Honored to receive the Rho Sigma Rao Faculty Award!
 - **May 2026:** Our paper, [An Interpretable and Scalable Framework for Evaluating Large Language Models](https://arxiv.org/abs/2605.07046), is now available on arXiv!